Broader mkt outperforms; realty shares in demand

-The broader market outperformed the key indices.
-The S&P BSE Mid-Cap index rose 0.65% and the S&P BSE Small-Cap index gained 1.29%.
+The broader market outperformed the frontline indices.
+The S&P BSE Mid-Cap index rose 0.75% and the S&P BSE Small-Cap index added 0.73%.

 Buzzing Index: